2018 Capital One SavorOne Credit Card Review

 In a nutshell, this Capital One credit card allows people with great credit to savor significant savings long after they finish eating.
 And who knows, maybe those savings will allow you to travel and sample some new cuisines.
 Or perhaps saving more on dining will lead to less stress eating.
 Money is America’s top stressor, after all.

 Below, you can get a better sense of whether the Capital One SavorOne card is right for your particular needs by learning more about its strengths, weaknesses and other distinctive features.
 You can also see how SavorOne stacks up against other popular everyday rewards credit cards.
-That should make it clear why we think Capital One SavorOne is the best credit card for restaurant rewards and one of the top offers for saving on groceries.
+That should make it clear why we think Capital One SavorOne is the best credit card for restaurant rewards and one of the top offers for saving on grocery stores.

 $150 Sign-up Bonus: All you have to do to get the SavorOne card’s $150 initial bonus is spend at least $500 during the first three months your account is open.
 That’s just $166.67 per month.
 Most people will spend that (and then some) anyway, so why not get a big discount while you’re at it?
 It works out to 30% back.